 GBEDA-AR reviews drug and alcohol testing for Transportation employees.
 Hours of compliance, testing, prohibited activity, refusal, participation, pre-employment, post-accident testing, random testing and reasonable suspicion testing practices are also reviewed.

-GBJ-AR states employees, district contractors and / or their employees, building usage permit holders, and district volunteers shall not posses a weapon or firearm on district property or at school-sponsored events.
+GBJ-BP states employees, district contractors and / or their employees, building usage permit holders, and district volunteers shall not posses a weapon or firearm on district property or at school-sponsored events.
 Definition of weapons and firearms are reviewed as are reasons for exemption.

 GBK / JFCG / KGC-AP reviews the district and school board's commitment to a tobacco-free environment on district property and at school-sponsored activities.
 Employee and student expectations are also reviewed.